 This step depends on how you handle the process of transferring images to your computer, because some software will do both in one step.
-For example, if you use Adobe Photoshop Lightroom or Apple Aperture, these programs will both copy images to your computer and import them into into a photo catalog at the same time, saving you a step.
+For example, if you use software like Capture One or Lightroom, these programs will both copy images to your computer and import them into into a photo catalog at the same time, saving you a step.

 The nice thing about using such software, is that you can customize/fine-tune the import process and tag images with certain keywords / metadata and even push some image-processing presets to each image upon import, which will save you even more time in your workflow.
 Check out our detailed guide on how to import images in Lightroom, where we show how to properly manage this process.

 Once your images are on your computer, you need to decide how you want to organize and sort them, so that they don’t end up scattered all over your hard drive.
 I wrote an article on how to organize your photos, so take a look at it, if you have not consolidated your photos into one folder yet.
-If you use Adobe Photoshop Lightroom or Aperture, you have many more options to keep your photographs organized.
+If you use Adobe Photoshop Lightroom or Capture One, you have many more options to keep your photographs organized.